Periostitis is a condition that results in inflammation of the band of tissue that surrounds your bones known as the periosteum.

 Periostitis can develop when minor injuries aren’t allowed to heal properly.
 The more time you give the little injuries to heal, the more likely you are to avoid a major problem later.

 Acute periostitis is rare if you haven’t had bone surgery or if you don’t have major infections or circulation problems.

 Preventing chronic periostitis is often a matter of avoiding overuse injuries.
 If you run frequently, work with a trainer or coach to make sure your form is correct.
 The same is true for dancers and other athletes.

 If you enjoy activities that place you at risk for periostitis, you should pay attention to pain signals.
 Stop exercising if you feel anything unusual, especially in your joints or in the long bones of your arms and legs.

 The most important step in preventing acute periostitis is to control any conditions that increase your risk of developing this disease.
 This includes:

-- controlling your blood sugar if you have diabetes
+- managing your blood sugar if you have diabetes

-- making dietary changes to control blood pressure and cholesterol levels
+- making dietary changes to manage blood pressure and cholesterol levels